Using Your DSLR Camera

 File Format and Compression Ratio(Quality): Set to NORM

 For more info see: Quality.

 Measured in Pixels: Set to Large

-Sets exposure depending on the setting you choose: Set to Matrix Metering
+Sets exposure depending on the setting you choose: Set to Average Metering.

 Active D-Lighting (Nikon)

-Changes the difference of shadows and highlights: Set to OFF
+Changes the difference between shadows and highlights: Set to OFF.

 Set Picture Control